 For this option, articles of more than 11.5 kg (25 lb.) are not allowed on board.
 For more information please check out VIA Rail’s website.

-For your train travel or road trip to Canada, please check out TravelMath’s calculator to help you plan your trip.
-Please let us know which is travel calculator meets your travel needs.
+For your train travel or road trip to Canada, please check out Travelmath’s calculator to help you plan your trip.
+Please let us know which travel calculator meets your travel needs.